openwisp/openwisp-wifi-login-pages/README.md

 **Note**: in a development environment where a captive portal may not be available, you can use the default sample captive portal login and logout URLs.

+If you need to change these values or any other settings later, you can edit the YAML file generated in the `/organizations` directory and rebuild the project.

 #### Removing sections of configuration